-A camera's focal point is used as a perspective transformation center.
-Its position in space is determined, for example, by a multi-frequency carrier phase post-processed GPS system mounted on the host craft.
-The offsets, in three dimensions, of a camera's focal point must be carefully measured against the center of the GPS antenna.
-These offsets are combined with the position of the GPS antenna, and the orientation of the host craft, to determine the exact position of the camera's focal point.
-The position of the GPS antenna is determined by post-flight processing of collected GPS data against similar ground-based GPS antennas deployed at precisely surveyed points.
+A camera's focal point is preferably used as a perspective transformation center.
+Its position in space may be determined, for example, by a multi-frequency carrier phase post-processed GPS system mounted on the host craft.
+The offsets, in three dimensions, of a camera's focal point are preferably 55 carefully measured against the center of the GPS antenna.
+These offsets may be combined with the position of the GPS antenna, and the orientation of the host craft, to determine the exact position of the camera's focal point.
+The position of the GPS antenna is preferably determined by processing of collected GPS data against similar ground-based GPS antennas deployed at precisely surveyed points.

-One or more AMUs (e.g., the Applanix POS AV) are mounted onboard for attitude determination.
-The attitude of the AMU reference plane relative to the target region's 60 ground plane is measured and recorded at short intervals, with accuracy better than one-hundredth of one degree.
-The attitude of the AMU reference plane is defined as the series of rotations that can be performed on the axes of this plane 65 to make it parallel to the ground plane.
-The term "align" is also used to describe this operation.
-12
+One or more AMUs (e.g., the Applanix POS AV) are preferably mounted onboard for attitude determination.
+The attitude of the AMU reference plane relative to the target region's 65 ground plane is preferably measured and recorded at short intervals, with accuracy better than one-hundredth of one degree.
+The attitude of the AMU reference plane may be defined as the series of rotations that can be performed on the axes of this plane to make it parallel to the ground plane.
+The term "align" could also be used to describe this operation.

-The attitude of center camera 310 (i.e. its image plane), relative to the AMU, must be carefully calibrated.
-The attitude of each of the other cameras, relative to center camera 310, must also be carefully calibrated.
+The attitude of center camera 310 (i.e. its image plane), relative to the AMU, is preferably precisely calibrated.
+The attitude of each of the other cameras, relative to center camera 310, is preferably also be carefully calibrated.
 This dependent calibration is more efficient than directly calibrating each camera.
 When the camera array assembly 300 is remounted, only center camera 310 needs to be recalibrated.
 Effectively, a series of two transformations is applied to an input image from center camera 310.
 First, the center camera's image plane is aligned to the AMU plane.
 Then, the AMU plane is aligned again to the ground plane.
 These transformations, however, combine into a single operation by multiplying their respective transformation matrices.
 For images from each of the other cameras, an additional transformation is first performed to align it with the center camera's image plane.

-The position of the focal point of center camera 310 is determined as described above.
-The x and y components of this position determine the position of the mosaic's nadir point 400 on the ground.
-Field of view (FOV) angles of each camera are known, thus the dimensions of each input image can be determined by the z component of that camera's focal point.
-An average elevation of the ground is determined by computing the average elevation of points in the DTMs of the area, and then each input image is projected to an imaginary horizontal plane at this elevation.
-Relief displacement is then applied using the DTMs of the area.
-The DTMs can be obtained from many sources including: the USGS 30or 10-meter DTMs available for most of the US; commercial DTMs; or DTMs obtained by a LIDAR or SAR EMU device mounted on the host craft that captures data concurrently with the cameras.
+The position of the focal point of center camera 310 may be determined as described above.
+The x and y components of this position preferably determine the position of the mosaic's nadir point 400 on the ground.
+Field of view (FOV) angles of each camera are known, thus the dimensions of each input image may be determined by the z component of that camera's focal point.
+An average elevation of the ground is preferably determined by computing the average elevation of points in the DTMs of the area, and then each input image is projected to an imaginary horizontal plane at this elevation.
+Relief displacement is then preferably applied using the DTMs of the area.
+The DTMs can be obtained from many sources including: the USGS 30- or 10-meter DTMs available for most of the US; commercial DTMs; or DTMs obtained by a LIDAR or SAR EMU device mounted on the host craft that captures data concurrently with the cameras.

-Besides being geographically correctly placed, the resulting compound image also needs to have color consistency throughout, and no visible seams at the joints between two adjacent images.
+Besides being geographically correctly placed, the resulting compound image also needs to have radiometric consistency throughout, and no visible seams at the joints between two adjacent images.
 The present invention provides a number of techniques for achieving this goal.